Color, design, and placement of décor have much deeper of an impact on us than surface appeal.

 To effectively ‘lower’ the ceiling, you can determine a height that is of ‘human scale’ [depending on how tall you are, somewhere between 8 and 10 feet will do nicely] but remember to look at the entire wall height and room because proportion is as important as perception.
 You can ‘draw the line’ in a number of ways:

-•Around the perimeter of the rooms, use crown molding to draw a perceivable line a distance from the ceiling; paint the upper portion of the wall the same color as the ceiling.
+• Around the perimeter of the rooms, use crown molding to draw a perceivable line a distance from the ceiling; paint the upper portion of the wall the “same” color (see above for how to make it appear the same) as the ceiling.
 You can paint the molding an accent color or stain or the same color as the upper wall and ceiling.

-Our architectural resources expand exponentially and our ability to positively impact human interaction and lives when we look at our spaces through the Ancient science of Feng Shui, which makes the old adage almost true, ‘There are only two professions, Architect and Physician.’
+Our architectural resources expand exponentially and our ability to positively impact human interaction and lives when we look at our spaces through the Ancient science of Feng Shui, which is but a small branch of Traditional Chinese Medicine, which mimics the ancient adage: “There are two healing professions, Architect and Physician.”